UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: System Model Preliminaries

 \subsection{Problem Setup}

-\EditMush{To evaluate the performance of diverse reconstruction methodologies under a consistent framework and to investigate the influence of physical parameters, such as altitude, bandwidth, and elevation angle, on REM accuracy, we define a structured approach for independent 2D spatial plane estimation at fixed UAV altitudes.
+This study addresses 3D REM reconstruction by estimating independent 2D slices at discrete UAV measurement altitudes from limited sparse samples.
 The problem is formulated as follows: for a given measurement campaign $\mathcal{E}$ conducted at a constant altitude $H$, we have a set of $n$ observed signal power data points.
 These measurements are denoted as $\mathrm{P}_{\mathrm{Rx}}^{\text{(dB)}}(l_i)$, where $i \in \{1, \dots, n\}$, and $l_i$ represents the 3D coordinate of the $i$-th measurement location.
 To simulate a \textbf{highly undersampled regime}, a small subset of $\mathrm{M}$ points is randomly selected from the $n$ measurements to serve as the sparse samples for REM reconstruction.
 We vary $\mathrm{M}$ from $10$ to $250$ to analyze performance across various levels of data sparsity.
-The remaining $(n - \mathrm{M})$ points are reserved as a ground-truth testing set to evaluate reconstruction accuracy at unsampled locations.}
+The remaining $(n - \mathrm{M})$ points are reserved as a ground-truth testing set to evaluate reconstruction accuracy at unsampled locations.

-\EditMush{Furthermore, the transmitter location, the anechoic chamber antenna patterns of the isolated antennas, and the transmit power are provided.
+Furthermore, the transmitter location, the anechoic chamber antenna patterns of the isolated antennas, and the transmit power are provided.
 To facilitate parameter learning, a separate UAV campaign $\mathcal{E}'$, conducted at an altitude $H'$ with $n'$ measurements ($n' > \mathrm{M}$), is utilized.
 This auxiliary dataset serves as the \textbf{training dataset} for estimating environmental spatial correlation parameters in~\eqref{eqn:corr_model} or for optimizing the weights of deep learning models, whereas the limited $\mathrm{M}$ samples from the target experiment $\mathcal{E}$ are used during inference.
 To ensure a rigorous and valid train-test split, we maintain strict spatial separation between experiments $\mathcal{E}$ and $\mathcal{E}'$.
-This is achieved by either ensuring a vertical separation ($|H - H'| \geq 20$~m) or by verifying that the 2D horizontal trajectories of $\mathcal{E}$ and $\mathcal{E}'$ are sufficiently disjoint when conducted at the same altitude.}
+This is achieved by either ensuring a vertical separation ($|H - H'| \geq 20$~m) or by verifying that the 2D horizontal trajectories of $\mathcal{E}$ and $\mathcal{E}'$ are sufficiently disjoint when conducted at the same altitude.